boqian-li/boqian-li.github.io/index.md

 ## About Me

 I am a fourth-year (4/5) Undergraduate student at <a href="https://english.hust.edu.cn/" style="color: light-blue;">Huazhong University of Science and Technology(HUST)</a>.
-Currently, I am taking a gap year and serving as a Research Assistant at <a href="https://www.math.ucla.edu/aivc/" style="color: light-blue;">AIVC Lab</a>, UCLA Department of Mathematics, supervised by Prof. <a href="https://www.math.ucla.edu/~cffjiang/index.html" style="color: light-blue;">Chenfanfu Jiang</a>.
+From November 2023 to May 2024, I took a gap year and served as a Research Assistant at <a href="https://www.math.ucla.edu/aivc/" style="color: light-blue;">AIVC Lab</a>, UCLA Department of Mathematics, supervised by Prof. <a href="https://www.math.ucla.edu/~cffjiang/index.html" style="color: light-blue;">Chenfanfu Jiang</a>.

 ## Research Interests